ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 | 22 | 1        | 0x1        | 22 | f3c63145 | 0x561ef3c63145     |
 | 23 | 17       | 0x17       | 23 | 8131b7cf | 0x7ff58131b7cf     |

 Here we can see that `%p` shows the same information as `%x` in 32-bit executables, but in the 64-bit version, the `%p` shows the full 64-bits, while `%x` just shows the 32 Least Significant Bits (LSBs) of each address.
-As the 64-bit executable has 64-bit pointers, the `%x` will step 64-bits for each position specified, but only show 32-bits of information.
+As the 64-bit executable has 64-bit pointers, the `%x` will step 64-bits for each offset specified, but only show 32-bits of information.

 This means the `%x` only shows us part of the multiple `A` string, and doesn't show the value `2`, which is actually in the most significant 32 bits of offset 16.

 I advise using `%p` for displaying stack contents (at least initially).
 It will display full contents for every location (wheras `%x` may not), and won't crash (as `%s` does if it doesn't find a valid string) or display strange characters (like `%c`) or difficult to interpret numbers (like `%d`).

 But how does any of this help us?
-It's very unlikely someone has accidentally created a series of format strings in their code without arguments and it prints out the stack and they've tested it and not noticed!
+It's very unlikely someone has accidentally created a series of format strings in their code without arguments which print out the stack and they've tested it and not noticed!

 Well, something that happens more commonly (at least in CTFs) is a program taking user input and echoing it back to the user without a format string:
 ```c